Morges: Morges in the modern era

 The first railway line of the Canton connected Yverdon to Morges in 1855.
 The new station for this line, on the western outskirts of the city, caused a surge of development outside the city walls.
 The first line was followed in 1856 by the Morges-Lausanne route and in 1858, the Morges-Geneva line.
 In 1895, the Morges-Bière-Apples line was finished, which opened up the hinterland.

 Morges grew into a regional economic, political and cultural center during the ancien régime.
 With the cultural development, it became a center for patriots (including Jean-Jacques Cart, Henri Monod and Jules Nicholas Muret) and the Vaudois revolution.
 After the 1798 French invasion Morges was a district capital.

 During the second half of the 19th century, the city enjoyed an upturn in business thanks to the steamship port and the temporary connection from port to the railway (1855–62).
 In the port, the shipyard was located near the shipping company Compagnie générale de navigation sur le lac Léman (1858–89).
 The castle, which became the cantonal armory in 1803, was expanded in 1836–39 with some utility buildings and damaged in an explosion in 1871.
 Starting in 1925, it housed the Vaud Military Museum.

 A Catholic church was built in 1844 and a chapel for German language services opened in 1891.
 In 1922 the cantonal Farming and Wine Production school was founded in Marcelin, the building is now the Agrilogie Marcelin.

+In 1936, Polish politicians who opposed the Sanation Government gathered in the village to create the Front Morges, to call for democratization.

 A number of companies dominated the economic life of the municipality in the 19th and 20th centuries: a gas factory (1867–1932), the transport company Friderici AG (1890), the biscuit factory Oulevay AG (1899–1992), the metal construction workshop Société industrielle de Lausanne (1907–79), the foundry Neeser AG (1947) and the pasta factory Gala (1988–2005).
 Between 1900 and 1940, the city extended further, with new villas and suburbs springing up.
 The first zoning plan of 1934 was followed by further plans in 1957 and 1970.
 Between 1961 and 1964 the highway was built, that divides the municipality into two parts.
 Since 2007, the municipality has been part of the agglomeration of Lausanne-Morges project.
 This project aims to create 30,000 jobs by 2020.

-In September 2020, a man released from prison July and who had been under investigation for "previous jihadist activity," chose a victim at random in Morges and killed him "to avenge the prophet."
+In September 2020, a man released from prison in July and who had been under investigation for "previous jihadist activity," chose a victim at random in Morges and killed him "to avenge the prophet."